Reliable high-accuracy error mitigation for utility-scale quantum circuits: Characterization

 provided the germ is twirled using the full Pauli group.
 Indeed, the composite idle germs are Pauli twirled in the characterization circuits (see Fig.~\ref{fig:frac_germ_with_twirl} for details about the various twirls taking place).
 The relation between $\Lambda_{g_i}$ and the Pauli generator rates of the underlying during-layer Pauli channel, $L$ in Eq.\eqref{eq:during_pauli_channel}, can be obtained perturbatively in the latter using a Dyson series.
 Specifically, \begin{widetext}

 \end{widetext} where we used that $\mathcal U$ consists of Pauli operators and thus commutes with the Pauli generators in $L$.
+A similar use of the Dyson series was described in Ref.~\cite{Malekakhlagh2025} for synthesizing a noise model given a Lindbladian.
 We note that according to Eq.\eqref{integral}, $\mathcal I$ may include non-diagonal terms $\sim P\cdot P'$.
 These are eliminated by the full Pauli twirling of the germ and can thus be disregarded.
 The during-to-after transformation is visualized in Fig.~\ref{fig:during_to_after}

 Plugging the explicit forms of $\mathcal{L}$, $\Lambda_g$ in terms of Pauli generators and their rates, and taking the logarithm of both sides, Eq.~\eqref{integral} takes the form $\sum_Q \bar\gamma_Q Q\cdot Q = 2 \sum_P \gamma_P w(P)$ with